Finding a research host

 The next step is for you and your supervisor to find an academic to host your visit to the University of Auckland.
 We call this person your 'host researcher', 'research host' or 'host supervisor'.

 A host researcher is not the same as a thesis supervisor.
 Your host researcher discusses arrangements for your visit to the University, provides you with a supporting letter for your visa and oversees your work while you are here.
 They do not normally have any thesis supervision responsibilities, unless this has been formally agreed with your home institution.
 Supervision of your thesis remains the responsibility of your named supervisors.

 Finding a host researcher

-There are a number of ways to identify a suitable academic to host your visit:
+To identify a suitable academic to host your visit you can:

-- Search for specific researchers in the University Directory.
+- Search for specific researchers in the Discovery Profiles.

 - Find out about our research by faculty.

 - Speak to your home supervisor or use the networks you have established during your studies.